Systems-and-Toolchains-Fall-2023/course-project-option-2-aayush-shah14/README.md

 # Course Project - MQTT - Aayush Shah

-This read me file contains description about the MQTT dataset and its features.
 This GitHub repository contains all the relevant code and dataset for '18-763 Systems and ToolChains for AI Engineers' course project.
-The goal of the course project is to analyze the MQTTset database on Kaggle: https://www.kaggle.com/datasets/cnrieiit/mqttset.
+The goal of the course project is to analyze the [MQTTset database](https://www.kaggle.com/datasets/cnrieiit/mqttset.) and predict the type of attack using machine learning techniques.

 ## MQTT Protocol: